 won.
 Making a negative expectation situation less of a negative situation is a positive expectation situation unto itself.

-Also: Poker Math,
+Also: Changing the Poker Math,

 Poker Odds and Gambler's Ruin